radinisachindradasanayake/CountDown/README.md

-CountDown Test Automation Framework
+# CountDown Test Automation Framework

 URL	https://shop.countdown.co.nz

-1 Click on search field > then click on ‘Shop From List’ screen 2 Enter list of items you want to shop
+* Click on search field > then click on ‘Shop From List’ screen
+* Enter list of items you want to shop
-Click on ‘Find These Products’ button
+* Click on ‘Find These Products’ button
-Find the product from the search results (test pagination) Select the product
+* Find the product from the search results (test pagination)
+* Select the product
-Add to trolley from product details page
+* Add to trolley from product details page
-Select the trolley (Look for the button which has trolley image) Select View All button
+* Select the trolley (Look for the button which has trolley image)
+* Select View All button
-Save trolley
+* Save trolley

+# Tools
+* Maven
+* TestNG
-Tools :- Maven ,  TestNG and Selenium Webdriver
+* Selenium Webdriver